UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Webpage of Hyunjin Cho"
+title: "Webpage of Hyunjin Cho"
 excerpt: "About Hyunjin Cho"
 author_profile: true
 redirect_from: